Axel186/mathsymbols-tinymce-plugin/README.md

 ## The production build

-By running the `npm run build` command Webpack will create a `dist` directory with a child directory with the name of your plugin (mathsymbols-tinymce-plugin) containing three files:
+By running the `npm run build` command Webpack will create a `dist` directory with a child directory with the name of your plugin (mathsymbols-tinymce-plugin) is containing three files:

 * `plugin.js` - the bundled plugin
 * `plugin.min.js` - the bundles, uglified and minified plugin